 What Is Fatty Liver Hemorrhagic Syndrome?

-Fatty Liver Hemorrhagic Syndrome (FLHS), also referred to as Fatty Liver Disease as well as Hepatic Lipidosis, is an unfortunately very common non-infectious disease that causes fatalities in birds with few outward symptoms in the time leading up to their unexpected death.
-Although it is most associated with laying chickens (especially those confined to cages), it has also been known to affect ducks, geese, and turkeys.
+Fatty Liver Hemorrhagic Syndrome (FLHS) is an unfortunately very common non-infectious disease that causes fatalities in chickens with few outward symptoms in the time leading up to their unexpected death.
+Although it is most associated with hens who are used in egg production (especially those confined to cages), it has also been known to affect chickens in non-commercial settings.
 Because estrogen plays a large role in the disease, FLHS is unusual in male birds.
 The disease is very similar to the human ailment known as nonalcoholic fatty liver disease.

 The disease causes an afflicted bird’s liver to gradually accumulate fat, killing their liver cells and replacing the functioning liver with scar tissue.
 Their liver grows and becomes more fragile to a point where it either can no longer properly function, or the liver ruptures, and the bird dies as a result of internal bleeding.
 Sometimes the rupture is associated with the stress of laying an egg with an enlarged liver.

 The disease is most likely to cause death in the summertime months, possibly due to the added stress of heat and reduced inclination to exercise.

 Due to the way that birds remove lipids from their liver (by using a form of protein), those who have a protein or specific amino acid deficiency end up accumulating excess lipids in their liver.

 It has been found that FLHS is caused by a number of possible concurrent variables, including the following: